Find Assisted Living in Your Area

 If you and your loved one decide that their needs would be better served in a senior living community, it’s important to choose one that offers specialized care for residents with Parkinson’s disease.
 Here’s what to look for:

-- 24-Hour Supervision: Your loved one may not need someone in their living quarters at all times, but it’s important to have a trained staff member available 24 hours per day.
-Staff members may provide help with activities of daily living, physical or occupational therapy, arrange for off-site medical care or perform other functions to keep your loved one safe.
+• 24-Hour Supervision: Your loved one may not need someone in their living quarters at all times, but it’s important to have a trained staff member available 24 hours per day.
+Staff members may provide help with activities of daily living, administer physical or occupational therapy, arrange for off-site medical care, or perform other functions to keep your loved one safe.

-- Experienced Caregivers: The best programs have experienced staff members available to supervise residents and manage their care.
-Some senior living communities provide Parkinson’s-specific training to help employees better assist residents with this diagnosis and quickly recognize the signs of disease progression.
+• Experienced Caregivers: The best programs have experienced staff members available to supervise residents and manage their care.
+Some senior living communities provide training specific to Parkinson’s disease to help employees better assist residents with this condition as well as quickly recognize the signs of disease progression.

-Personalized Care Plans: No two people with Parkinson’s disease are exactly the same.
+• Personalized Care Plans: No two people with Parkinson’s disease have exactly the same symptoms.
 Symptoms vary in frequency and severity, making personalized care essential for slowing disease progression.
 Individualized care may also make it easier for staff members to notice when a resident’s symptoms are getting worse.

 Senior Living Facilities That Offer Parkinson's Management and Care

-Assisted living communities have staff members available 24 hours per day and offer a wide range of services and amenities to promote health and independence, making them a good fit for many people with Parkinson’s disease.
-Some communities even offer specialized Parkinson’s care programs, giving residents the extra support they need to manage their symptoms and preserve as much neurological function as possible.
+Assisted Living communities have staff members available 24 hours per day to offer a wide range of services and amenities to promote health and independence, making them a good fit for many people with Parkinson’s disease.
+Some communities even offer specialized care programs tailored to those with Parkinson’s, giving residents the extra support they need to manage their symptoms and preserve as much neurological function as possible.

 The table below provides examples of assisted living communities that offer programs specifically for seniors with Parkinson’s disease.